Sheridan Student Assistance Program

 Awards are considered part of a student’s taxable income for the year.
 The college will issue T4A forms to all recipients in the spring of the year following the year in which the award was paid.

-Inquiries can be sent to the Awards Office at: firstname.lastname@example.org or visit any of the Financial Aid & Awards Offices at any of the campuses for assistance.
+Inquiries can be sent to the Awards Office at: firstname.lastname@example.org or visit the Financial Aid & Awards Office at any Sheridan campus for assistance.

 Work Study Program